 Colorado State Beekeepers Association (CSBA)

-The Colorado State Beekeepers Association is as an educational and referral service for the other organizations and resources.
+The Colorado State Beekeepers Association (not to be confused with the California State Beekeepers Association..which has the same acronym) is as an educational and referral service for primarily the recreational and side-line beekeepers in Colorado.
 CSBA was founded in 1880 and chartered in 1889.

 Boulder County Beekeepers Association (BCBA)

 The Boulder County Beekeepers Association was formed originally in the 1970’s as a way for area beekeepers to network and protect themselves from pesticide spraying.
-In more recent years it’s character has changed to reflect the many and often varied approaches and philosophies about beekeeping.
-It’s membership is primarily that of hobby and backyard beekeepers.
+In more recent years its character has changed to reflect the many and often varied approaches and philosophies about beekeeping.
+Its membership is primarily that of hobby and backyard beekeepers.
 Some members have never actually kept bees.
-Many of MHBC members are also BCBA members as a way to network and communicate with the larger beekeeping community in Boulder County.
+Some of MHBC members are also BCBA members as a way to network and communicate within the larger beekeeping community in Boulder County.

 Northern Colorado Beekeepers Association